Deep Conversations with a Three Year Old

 This system is wholly and exclusively compacted of optimism: “Pessimism leads to weakness.
 Optimism leads to power.”
 “Thoughts are things,” as one of the most vigorous mind-cure writers prints in bold type at the bottom of each of his pages; and if your thoughts are of health, youth, vigor, and success, before you know it these things will also be your outward portion.
 No one can fail of the regenerative influence of optimistic thinking, pertinaciously pursued.
 Every man owns indefeasibly this inlet to the divine.
 Fear, on the contrary, and all the contracted and egoistic modes of thought, are inlets to destruction.
 Most mind-curers here bring in a doctrine that thoughts are “forces,” and that, by virtue of a law that like attracts like, one man’s thoughts draw to themselves as allies all the thoughts of the same character that exist the world over.
 Thus one gets, by one’s thinking, reinforcements from elsewhere for the realization of one’s desires…”

-But the passage from the book I’m reading wasn’t about “Secret followers”.
+The passage from the book I’m reading wasn’t about “Secret followers”.
 It was about a spiritual movement called the Mind-Cure or New Thought Movement.
 What was even more interesting was that the lectures that the book was compiled from, were given in 1901-1902, over 100 years before The so-called “Secret” was published.

 A Grand Day Out

-*ahem* Well, the ban was recently lifted, Utah’s pool water is “crypto” free, and when I have an opportunity to take advantage of a cheap, toddler-friendly activity, that does not involve being at home, I am all over it.
+The other morning, I had a severe case of cabin fever, and decided I had to get Adgie and I out of the house.
+Not just anywhere out of the house, but I had a particular itch to go swimming.
+You see, last summer all of Utah’s public swimming pools banned all “diaper-dependant folk” because of a “Crypto” outbreak.
+The ban was recently lifted, Utah’s pool water is “crypto” free, and when I have an opportunity to take advantage of a cheap, toddler-friendly activity, that does not involve being at home, I am all over it.

-Curious George loves playing in water, so I was surprised when he said he didn’t want to go swimming.
+Adgie loves playing in water, so I was surprised when he said he didn’t want to go swimming.
 He’d rather watch TV, he said.
 So, I spent the next ten minutes trying to convince him to come swimming, during which he repeatedly claimed that he’d rather watch TV.
 This was frustrating because I KNOW that he’d have much more fun at the pool than watching the current show on TV (which happened to be the most boring preschool show ever, “Max and Ruby”.)
 Eventually, I give up on trying to convince him, simply scooped him and our swimming gear up, buckled him into the car, and start driving to the pool.

 “No swimming!
 No swimming!
 No swimming!”Over and over and over again.